 Skip to main content

-3 of the best relaxation tricks to ease stress and anxiety without cigarettes (and help get you through cravings)
+3 of the best relaxation tricks to ease stress and anxiety (and help get you through cravings)

-Feeling stressed or anxious is a normal response to challenging circumstances.
-There are healthy ways to ease anxiety without reaching for a cigarette.
-Quitline counsellors share their tips on healthy ways to ease stress and anxiety without reaching for a cigarette.
+Feeling stressed or anxious is a normal response to challenging situations.
+Quitline counsellors share their tips on healthy ways to ease stress and anxiety without reaching for a cigarette or vape.
 These tricks also work in helping you get through cravings.

 Deep breathing tells your body it’s safe right now